jmoiron/johnny-cache/docs/queryset_cache.rst

 Since the QuerySet Cache is enabled via middleware, queries made from outside of Django's request-response loop will neither be cached nor used to invalidate the cache.
-This can lead to stale data persisting in the cache.
+This can lead to stale data in the cache.

 You can enable and disable the QuerySet Cache by using the convenience
 functions: